landgraf/dhcp-fedora/bind/bind/README.md

 corporation dedicated to providing software and services in support of the Internet infrastructure, developed BIND 9 and is responsible for its ongoing maintenance and improvement.
-BIND is open source software licenced under the terms of the Mozilla Public License, version 2.0.
+BIND is open source software licensed under the terms of ISC License for all versions up to and including BIND 9.10, and the Mozilla Public License version 2.0 for all subsequent versions.

 For a summary of features introduced in past major releases of BIND, see the file [HISTORY](HISTORY.md).